camptocamp/demo-geomapfish-openshift/openshift/docs/cicd.md

 ```

 Launch a first build by pushing to the repo.
 Open the logs, login to Jenkins.
-Add a new Credential in Jenkins with:
+Add a new Credential in Jenkins of type "OpenShift Token Client Plugin" with:
-* user `jenkins`
+* ID `openshift-token`
+* the token from the previously described secret

+Add a new Credential in Jenkins of type "OpenShift Username and Password" with:
 * ID `openshift-token-pw`
-* password the token from the previously described secret
+* your login and password

 ```